lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 17. Guard Clauses

-Guard clauses are a normal part of Lily code because they keep functions flat and make invalid states easy to see.
-A guard clause should exit early when the function cannot safely continue.
+Guard clauses are a standard Lily control-flow pattern because they keep the main execution path flat and make invalid or unsupported states visible near the top of the function.
+A guard should return early when continuing would be incorrect, unsafe, or unnecessary.

 ##### Preferred